wang-ps/mesh2sdf/README.md

   computed even though the input mesh is non-watertight.

 - Then we extract the level sets with a small value **d** with the marching cube algorithm.
-And the extracted level sets are represented with triangle meshes and are guaranteed to be manifold.
+The extracted level sets are represented with triangle meshes and are guaranteed to be manifold.

 - There exist multiple connected components in the extracted meshes, and we only keep the mesh with the largest bounding box.

-- Compute the signed distance field with the remaining triangle mesh as the final output.
+- Compute the signed distance field again with the kept triangle mesh as the final output.
 In this way, the signed distance field (SDF) is computed for a non-watertight input mesh.